by Denise Mazzola, CPDT – KA

 Interestingly, people who cannot tolerate barking tend to have dogs that bark, a lot.
 Seems counterintuitive doesn’t it?
-The fact of the matter is, from the dog’s perspective, barking is often reinforced by the person who hates it the most!
-People who can’t stand barking will inadvertently reinforce the behavior in an effort to stop it.
+The fact of the matter is, from the dog’s perspective, barking is easily reinforced by the person who hates it the most!
+Let’s look closer at this.

-Barking is a self-reinforcing behavior, just like digging, meaning the dog does not need any encouragement from us to maintain the behavior.
+Dogs enjoy barking.
+It’s a self-reinforcing behavior, just like digging, meaning the dog does not need any encouragement from us to maintain the behavior.
 No treats, cookies or toys needed.
 Dogs also enjoy barking together.
 I would venture to say that barking is a group sport.
 When one dog begins barking in our house, a few other dogs will join the chorus, sometimes without even leaving the comfort of their dog bed.
-When you yell at your dog to stop barking, we hear “Rover, stop,” “Rover, quiet”, “Rover, no bark.”
-However, your dog hears the famous adult on the Peanuts cartoon “Waa, waa, waa, waaaa, waa.”
+When you yell at your dog to stop barking, we hear “Rover, stop,” “Rover, quiet”, “Rover no bark.”
+However, your dog hears the famous adult on the Peanuts cartoon “Waa, waa, waa”, or “Waaaa, waa.”
 Why, because your dog is not a verbal species.
 Your dog does not understand English, as much as you wish he did.